How to Be a Successful Real Estate Agent

 Marketing Your Services

 If anything, real estate is more about marketing yourself, your services and your clients' listings.
 But, rarely is the listing agent going to be standing there with the buyers doing a sales pitch, very rarely.
 Excellent photography skills and the ability to write compelling descriptions about listings will go much farther than selling skills.
-True, you're selling yourself in a listing presentation, but that can be done with facts and figures, as well as technology and examples of your accomplishments, no arm-twisting necessary.
+True, you're selling yourself in a listing presentation, but you can do that with facts and figures, as well as technology and examples of your accomplishments – no arm-twisting necessary.

 Working with Clients

 And, when it comes to working with buyers, you'll get farther doing extensive research to get them into the homes that meet their needs.
-Overselling the features of every home you show rarely does anything more than annoying them, as they don't want to feel "sold.
-I can tell this to you all I want, but it can't be better illustrated than in my own business success.
+Overselling the features of every home you show rarely does anything more than annoying them, as they don't want to feel "sold."
+I can tell this to you all I want, but my own business success illustrates it best.

 - I do no print advertising or direct mail, only web advertising.
 As I do a lot of writing, I spend most of my time when not with a real estate customer in my office writing articles like these.
 I've been referred to as the "hermit" Realtor.

 - I've never made a cold call.
-No other way to say it; I don't call anyone out of the blue for business.
+There is no other way to say it; I don't call anyone out of the blue for business.

 - I don't send bulk blast emails.
 Sorry, but it seems too much like cold calling to me.
 And, I don't like receiving unsolicited emails either.